The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$1,524||$1,475|

-Insurance companies use a driver's age to outline potential risk, assigning rates accordingly.
-Car insurance is typically expensive for teen drivers — thanks to their inexperience — and relatively affordable for middle-aged drivers.
-Because each insurance company evaluates ages uniquely, it's smart to shop around and find the perfect policy for you.
+Insurance companies use age to indicate risk, pricing premiums accordingly.
+An auto insurance policy is usually more expensive for teen drivers — thanks to their inexperience — and more affordable for drivers aged 25 or older.
+Because every insurance company evaluates ages differently, it's a smart move to shop around.

 As a general rule, teen drivers should choose Nationwide over State Farm: the former's average annual rates are $2,196 less than the latter's..

-Aside from affordability, there are myriad pros and cons of both State Farm and Nationwide, including their discount programs, add-ons, customer satisfaction ratings, and financial stability.
+Affordability aside, State Farm and Nationwide come with pros and cons, including their discount programs, add-ons, customer satisfaction ratings, and financial stability.
 Be sure to weigh these elements before deciding.

 |Discount Comparison||State Farm||Nationwide|